hakobera/osx-cpu-temp/README.md

 # OSX CPU Temp

-Outputs current CPU temperature in °C for OSX
+Outputs current CPU temperature in °C for OSX and publis it to MQTT broker.

 ## Usage